Sunday, January 6, 2013

 What Happens After The Momentum Ends?

-We must remember that this influx of monetary stimulus has created the illusion of more pent up demand then exist or can be substantiated.
+We must remember the influx of monetary stimulus from QE and massive government deficit spending has created the illusion of more pent up demand then exist or can be substantiated.
 This results in an elevated baseline for comparing year on year growth, in short we have to move forward faster next year just to keep growing.
 For example, if we manufacture and sell twelve million automobiles this year up from ten million because of low interest rates and easy money, we now must sell the same number for the economy not to contract.

 So the question is, what happens after the momentum ends?
 After QE can no longer increase demand.
-After most or all of the scared money has flowed into the investment "of the day," what happens when it begins to flow out?
-It seems that we always think that we will see "it coming," we always think we will have ample time to react.
-The speed at which events can occur is often a surprise.
+After most or all of this easy money has flowed into the investment "of the day," what happens when it begins to flow out?
+The problem is that this recovery has been constructed on the unstable base of false demand.
+It seems that we always think that we will see "it coming," we always think we will have ample time to react if it becomes apparent the markets are about to crash but the speed at which events can occur is often a surprise.

 For a fun read glance at my post of November 18th; What Is Something Worth?